armchair-traveller/fCC-Frontend-Projects/README.md

  - Remarkable - used for markdown parsing (set with `dangerouslySetInnerHTML`).
 </details>

-# Quote Machine
+# Random Quote Machine

-Quotes are hard-coded in and randomized through a function.
+Quotes are hard-coded into an array and randomized through a function.

 # Markdown Previewer

-I don't know what I was thinking when I was writing the initial text, but it passed the test.
+I don't know what I was thinking when I was writing the initial text, but it passed all tests.
 Don't judge.